WalletScrutiny/WalletScrutinyCom/_iphone/co.mona.Monaco.md

 ---

+As their app {% include walletLink.html wallet='android/co.mona.android' %} on Play Store,
-As their [version for Android](/android/co.mona.android) this app is custodial and thus **not verifiable**.
+this app is custodial
+and thus **not verifiable**.